 Because of the timing and because of how heavy Stephan is, I want to try and hit the escape, but you see how I can’t just sit up, right?
 What I need to do is I need to deflect to the other side.

 But first I need to create some more space between me and Stephan.
-Do you see how I’m moving away; I’m doing what’s called a fishtail.
-I’m creating distance, and then, at the perfect moment, I’m going to let go and switch to controlling the back of his elbow.
+Do you see how I’m moving away; essentially, I’m doing what’s called a fishtail by moving my shoulders from side to side.
+Equally as important, I’m pushing against Stephan’s arm in order to create distance, and then, at the perfect moment, I’m going to let go and switch to controlling the back of his elbow.

 I’m going to have my foot up, and then I’m going to stomp down to help me generate the force I need to sit up.